 - Make an Origami Hina Doll – with diagrams and animation.

-- Go further, and explore Japan’s geography and culture with our Country Research Project.
+Go further, and discover Japan’s geography and culture with our interactive Country Research Project for young explorers.

 - hina-arare by Arashiyama (Own work) [CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0)], via Wikimedia Commons